 In the commercetools platform, the ProductVariant is supposed to be the only sellable entity, but not the abstract Product itself.

 Therefore, the first role of the master variant is to ensure that the product has at least 1 variant that can be purchased.
 This means that even a simple product always has one, and your shop implementation logic does not have to deal with any polymorphism where you have to consider a

 Product and a

 ProductVariant to be added to a cart.

-Furthermore, in our default shop implementation such as Sunrise, we use the master variant as our preferred variant (i.e. with best selling color or image) on product overview, search or product detail page, if no other parameters to determine the suitable variant are given.
-So you can control which color and size for instance is shown and selected by default, if no other criteria to select a variant to display are given.
+Furthermore, in the default shop implementation such as Sunrise, we use the master variant as the preferred variant (with best selling color or image) on product overview, search, or product detail page, if no other parameters to determine the suitable variant are given.
+You can control which color and size for instance is shown and selected by default, if no other criteria to select a variant to display are given.

 The variants have an implicit order that is governed by the variant’s

 id field.
 The master variant always has

 id set to 1, making it the first in the order of variants.

 In the Merchant Center, attributes with the